Delhi Police raids journalists in probe into funding of ‘Newsclick’

 Searches are also underway at the news website’s office in the national capital.

-The Delhi Police on Tuesday morning raided several journalists in connection with an investigation into the funding of news website Newsclick, NDTV reported.
+The Delhi Police on Tuesday morning raided several journalists in connection with an investigation into the funding of news website Newsclick.

+The police action took place in connection with a case registered on August 17.
+The case was filed under provisions of the Unlawful Activities (Prevention) Act and Sections 153A (promoting enmity between different groups) and 120B (punishment for criminal conspiracy) of the Indian Penal Code.

 Among those who were reportedly raided were the website’s editor, Prabir Purkayastha, journalists Abhisar Sharma, Aunindyo Chakravarty and Bhasha Singh, and satirist Sanjay Rajaura.